rajbhoir31/Student-Marks-Management/README.md

-# MarkProject - Spring Boot
+# Student Marks Management - Spring Boot, REST API

 This project is a Spring Boot application designed for managing and tracking student marks.
 The application includes CRUD operations for handling student data and marks, utilizing Spring Boot's robust framework.